Road Rage & Aggressive Driving: Behaviors, Incidents, Fines & PenaltiesUpdated Dec. 16, 2020

 - Yelling, gesturing, cursing, honking and being verbally abusive to other road users.

-- Muttering under their breath and griping the steering wheel hard, possibly while speeding or weaving through traffic.
+- Muttering under their breath and gripping the steering wheel hard, possibly while speeding or weaving through traffic.

 - Fixating on a single driver, following them, cutting them off or otherwise refusing to leave them alone.